Byzantine–Genoese War (1348–1349): Background

-The conflict
+Conflict

 In order to regain control of the custom duties, the emperor John VI Kantakouzenos made preparations to lower Constantinople's duties and most tariffs to undercut the Genoese in Galata.
 Faced with an empty treasury after the civil war of 1341–1347, the emperor was forced to raise 50,000 hyperpyra in private loans to quickly build up a fleet in anticipation of the coming conflict.
 When the tariffs and custom duties were finally lowered, merchant shipping coming through the strait bypassed Genoese Galata and diverted their ships across the Golden Horn to Byzantine Constantinople.

 The Genoese, sensing the danger, began fortifying Galata in violation of their treaty with Byzantium.
 They finally declared war in August 1348, and a flotilla of ships sailed across the Horn and attacked the Byzantine fleet; despite their large scale preparations, the Byzantine fleet was destroyed by early 1349.
 The Byzantines retaliated by burning wharves and warehouses along the shore and catapulted stones and burning bales of hay into Galata, setting major parts of the city on fire.
 After several weeks of fighting, plenipotentiaries from Genoa came and negotiated a peace agreement.
 The Genoese agreed to pay a war indemnity of 100,000 hyperpyra and evacuated the land behind Galata which they illegally occupied; last, they promised never to attack Constantinople.
 In return the Byzantines surrendered nothing, but the Genoese custom duties remained in effect.